 You have this awesome tool at your fingertips, but your time is limited between classes or cases and studying, so what is the best way to use Q-banks in your exam prep?

 Exam Prep is a Marathon, Not a Sprint

 Let’s preface this by stating that every exam has different stakes.
-Licensure exams like the USMLE (especially Step 1) can dictate your entire career path, while some In-Training Exams are more so seen as a measuring stick of your knowledge through residency.
+Licensure exams like the USMLE (especially Step 1) can dictate your entire career path, while some in-training exams are seen more as a measuring stick of your knowledge through residency.

-As you are working your way through a Qbank, we suggest that you take notes on the content you have been exposed to.
-Whether you take notes in the app like you can do with TrueLearn, or you take them by hand, these notes will prove to be invaluable as your wrap up your studying.
-We suggest taking notes all throughout your prep and revisting them in the weeks immediately before your exam.
+As you are working your way through a Qbank, we suggest you take notes on the content you have been exposed to.
+Whether you take notes in the ap, or you take them by hand, these notes will prove to be invaluable as your wrap up your studying.
+We suggest taking notes all throughout your test prep and revisting them in the weeks immediately before your exam.

 Use Data To Stop Wasting Time & Effort

-When using Qbanks correctly, they can be one of your most valuable study tools.
-Good luck on your exam!
+When using Q-banks correctly, they can be one of your most valuable study tools.
+Login to your TrueLearn account to access your Q-banks now.
+Don’t have an account?
+Learn more about our subscription services.